GatesLab/gimme/README.md

 **Group Iterative Multiple Model Estimation (GIMME)**
 =====================================================

-The GIMME algorithm is a continually maintained R package, .
+The GIMME algorithm is a continually maintained R package, gimme.

-In addition to the [official documentation](https://cran.r-project.org/web/packages/gimme/index.html), a comprehensive tutorial can be found here:[GIMME tutorial](http://gimme.web.unc.edu/files/2014/12/Lane-Gates-2017-SEM-gimme.pdf).
+In addition to the [official documentation](https://cran.r-project.org/web/packages/gimme/index.html), a comprehensive tutorial can be found here: [GIMME tutorial](http://gimme.web.unc.edu/files/2014/12/Lane-Gates-2017-SEM-gimme.pdf).

 Program developers are invited to submit changes here at the GitHub repository.